 The purpose of the change is to remove rigid definitions of specific behaviour as ‘unfair or deceptive acts or practices’ and instead replace them with an outcomes-based definition that is consistent with the agency’s guiding principles.
 In addition, the agency has indicated that the new Rule will help to facilitate competition and innovation, which will ultimately benefit consumers when it comes to insurance premiums.

-If you are facing regulatory charges and require representation before a tribunal, agency, other administrative body, or in court, contact Milosevic Fiske LLP.
+If you are facing regulatory charges and require representation before a tribunal, agency, other administrative body, or in court, contact Milosevic & Associates.
 We can help simplify what is otherwise highly complex litigation.
 Our experienced litigation lawyers provide experienced representation to clients in a wide range of regulatory matters, and our team has extensive experience in both insurance disputes and financial losses.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.